| This article will answer many of your questions about abortion.

 for Children and Family Development for information and

+support.
 Remember, it's your decision - not your boyfriend's or your

 parents' or anyone else's.
 Try to get some support to help you

+make the best decision for you.
+Is it wrong to have an abortion?
 Some religions think that abortions are wrong, while other

 religions teach that abortion is a woman's choice.
 Many people